Down syndrome is one of the most commonly diagnosed chromosomal conditions in the UK.

 - Estimated number of babies born with Down syndrome in England and Wales in 2018 was approximately 762.

-- Risk of Down syndrome increases with maternal age.
+- Chance of having baby with Down syndrome increases with maternal age.

 - Overall prevalence including all prenatal and postnatal diagnoses has risen since 1989, likely due to both increasing maternal age, and early diagnosis of pregnancies that may be non-viable.